Skip to main content

 ASHP surveys

-4.6/5 on Trustpilot · report on completion · EPC by next morning in the standard flow.
+From £250 · 5 stars on Trustpilot · report on completion · EPC by next morning where in scope.

-For checklist detail, open the air source heat pump survey guide.
-If the route is still wider than ASHP, see the heat pump survey page.
+Use this page for air source heat pump survey UK work and confirmed ASHP jobs.
+For the exact checklist, use the air source heat pump survey guide.
+If the route is wider than ASHP, start with the main heat pump survey page.

-Use the heat pump survey page when the system type is not fixed
+Use the main heat pump survey page when the system type is not fixed

 If the job is not yet pinned down to ASHP, the main heat pump survey page covers the ASHP vs GSHP decision before this ASHP-specific scope is confirmed.